-Installation IO device 'VIPA SLIO System'

-The installation of the PROFINET IO devices 'VIPA SLIO System' happens in the hardware catalog with the following approach:
+Installation IO device 'VIPA SLIO System' The installation of the PROFINET IO devices 'VIPA SLIO System' happens in the hardware catalog with the following approach:

-- 1. Go to the service area of www.vipa.com. - 2. ▶ Load from the download area at 'Config files → PROFINET' the according file for your System SLIO. - 3.
+- 1. Go to the 'Download Center' of www.yaskawa.eu.com. - 2.
+Load under 'GSDML SLIO' the according file for your System SLIO. - 3.
 Extract the file into your working directory. - 4.
 Start the Siemens hardware configurator. - 5.
 Close all the projects. - 6. ▶ Select 'Options → Install new GSD file' - 7.
-Navigate to your working directory and install the according GSDML file. - ⇒ After the installation according PROFINET IO device can be found at 'PROFINET IO → Additional field devices → I/O → VIPA SLIO System'
+Navigate to your working directory and install the according GSDML file. - After the installation according PROFINET IO device can be found at 'PROFINET IO → Additional field devices → I/O → ...
+SLIO System'

-In the Siemens SIMATIC Manager the following steps should be executed:

-- 1. Start the Siemens hardware configurator with a new project. - 2.
+- In the Siemens SIMATIC Manager the following steps should be executed: - 1.
+Start the Siemens hardware configurator with a new project. - 2.
 Insert a profile rail from the hardware catalog. - 3.
 Place at 'Slot'-Number 2 the CPU 314C-2 PN/DP (314-6EH04-0AB0 V3.3).